yofabronecoforo/C6EGHV/README.md

 ### Incompatible Mods
 The following community projects are known to alter one or more of the game files also modified by EGHV:
 - (placeholder)

-To prevent breakage, when any of the above mod(s) are enabled, EGHV will be disabled.
-Further, EGHV cannot be enabled while any of the above mod(s) are also enabled.

 ### Compatible Mods
 Should work with other mods that add new Goody Hut (sub)types, with the following caveats: